-

 Have the privacy authorities of your jurisdiction issued guidelines on artificial intelligence?

-Several U.S. agencies with jurisdiction over privacy have issued guidelines on artificial intelligence, reflecting this recognition of AI’s impact on data protection and privacy.
+Several U.S. agencies with jurisdiction over privacy have issued guidelines on artificial intelligence.

 - The Federal Trade Commission: The FTC has been particularly active in this area.
 In April 2020, the FTC released guidance on using AI and algorithms, emphasizing the need for transparency, explainability, fairness, accuracy, and accountability.
 The guidance warns against exacerbating bias or unfairness and highlights the importance of robust data security measures.
 More recently, FTC leadership has made it clear that it intends to scrutinize the use of AI, companies developing advanced AI systems, and companies making AI investments and partnerships.